March 2 - 3 | World Affairs Council of Western Michigan | Green Peacebuilding: Justice in Climate Change

 As the Trump administration advocates for withdrawal from the world stage, China is looking to fill the void.
 How does Latin America fit into China’s “One Belt, One Road” plan?
 An expert in China’s growing influence in Latin America, Margaret Myers of Inter-American Dialogue will offer perspective on the new dynamics emerging.
 Should the U.S. be concerned about China’s growing “sphere of influence”?

-The World Affairs Council of New Hampshire welcomes Dr. Robert Spalding, Brigadier General, USAF (ret.) of the Hudson Institute to the Portsmouth Public Library.
-Dr. Spalding will be talking about his experiences in China, and his policy work in the U.S. government at the National Security Council combating Chinese aggression.
-He will also discuss his newest book, Stealth War: How China Took Over While America's Elite Slept, followed by a Q&A session and a book signing after the talk concludes.
+On Monday (3/23) at 6pm, join us in hearing from Dr. Robert Spalding, Brigadier General, USAF (ret.) of the Hudson Institute.
+Dr. Spalding will be talking about his experiences in China, as well as his policy work in the U.S. government at the National Security Council combating Chinese aggression.
+He will also discuss his newest book, Stealth War: How China Took Over While America's Elite Slept, followed by a Q&A. Tune in on our website at wacnh.org, email questions to email@example.com, and we hope to see you there!

 March 24 | World Affairs Council of Jacksonville | China: The Asia-Pacific Struggle for Control